polart/katemas.me/src/pages/my-journey.md

   fulfilling lives.
 ---

-# My journey
+# Why I coach: my personal journey

 ![A close-up of a pensive woman with no eye-contact](../images/kate-think.jpg)

-## From Ukraine to France: a journey of growth
+## Roots in Ukraine, wings around the world

 I was born in 1992, in the aftermath of the Soviet Union’s collapse, a time of uncertainty and hardship for many, including my own family.
 When I was just 6